woodrush/lisp-in-life/README.md

 ### The Running Time
 Since one OTCA Metapixel is 2048 pixels wide and high, this makes the converted Life pattern expand 2048 times larger from the VarLife pattern.
 Therefore, running the Life version is significantly slower than running the VarLife version.

-The running time for each program is shown here.
+The running times for each program are shown here.
 Unfortunately, programs other than arithmetics.lisp is unconfirmed, and is expected to take over one day to finish running.

 | Program                      | Running time (VarLife) | Running Time (Conway's Game of Life) |
 |------------------------------|------------------------|--------------------------------------|